fonspa/go-http-server/docs/README.md

 To get a *singleton*, or a single instance of a resource, the convention is to use a `GET` request to the plural name of the resource, the same endpoint we use for getting all chirps, but to use an ID as a *path parameter*, i.e. `GET /api/chirps/<uuid>`.

-## Authentication with passwords
+## Authentication

 Verifying *who* a user is.
+Some of the schemes used:
+- Passwords + ID (username, email, ...)
+- 3rd party (Google, Github, ...)
+- Magic Links
+- API Keys

+E.g. for a CLI app, it would make the most sense to use an API key.

+### Authentication with passwords

 Two important points when authenticating with passwords:
-- Password must be stored *hashed*.
+- Password must be stored *hashed*. **Never store passwords in plain text!**
 - You must validate user's passwords to make sure they are *strong*.
+The best measure of password strength is the *length* of the password.
+A good validation scheme should allow any special character, capitals and symbols in the password.
+But the *length* is the most important characteristic.

 Hashing prevents passwords from being read if (or *when*) someone gets access to the db.
 We'll use `bcrypt` package to hash passwords and compare passwords hashes.
+Any good and strong key derivation function will do.

 As long as the server uses HTTPS in prod, it's OK to send raw passwords in requests, because they'll be encrypted.

+### JWT

+JSON Web Tokens are a popular choice for APIs that are consumed by web applications and mobile apps.

+A JWT is a cryptographically signed JSON object containing information about a user.
+Once issued, the token cannot change without the server knowing.

+If a token is issued to Bob, Bob can make requests as Bob.
+He won't be able to change the token to make requests as Alice.

+In Go, we'll use `github.com/golang-jwt/jwt/v5` package.

 ## Testing with Curl